WIENFLUSS/wcag-em-report-tool-docker/README.md

 $ cd wcag-em-report-tool-docker/

 ### 3. Build the docker-compose setup
-$ docker-compose build ### Here you can supply additional commands such as your own repository for testing via the build-args argument: --build-args GITURL="<INSERT REPOSITORY URL HERE>" w3c-report-em-tool
+$ docker-compose build ### Here you can supply additional commands such as your own repository for testing via the build-args argument: --build-arg GITURL="<INSERT REPOSITORY URL HERE>" w3c-report-em-tool

 ### 4. Run the docker-compose setup
 $ docker-compose up -d